ketthuc1708/Facebook-AccountKit-Tutorial/README.md

 Now in the basic settings, a new section named "Android" should be created.
 You need to add a key hash in the "key hashes" field.

-To generate the key hash run this command if you're a Mac user
+To generate the key hash run this command if you're a Mac or *nix user
 ```
 keytool -exportcert -alias androiddebugkey -keystore ~/.android/debug.keystore | openssl sha1 -binary | openssl base64
 ```